jwbuurlage/Bulk/README.md

   fashion.
 - There are only two types of **communication mechanisms**, _message passing_ and _named communication (through distributed variables)_.
-This makes BSP based libraries very economic: you can accomplish a lot with very little.
+This makes BSP based libraries very economic: you can accomplish a lot with little.
 - It has a **gentle learning curve**.
 It is easy to write _correct_ BSP programs, while it is notoriously hard to write correct asynchronous parallel programs.

-## Examples
+## Code examples

 Hello world!